ambermanry/hungr/README.md

 Before starting this POC, I viewed this video: http://info.meteor.com/blog/two-weeks-with-react-and-meteor This POC followed the Meteor/React TODOS tutorial at http://tutorial-viewer.meteor.com/tutorial/0/react

+During the course of this POC, I decided that I wanted to incorporate Material UI, which is Google's front-end components that were built for React.
+In order to accomplish this, I can to include browserify and I followed this article:  https://github.com/kimsk/meteor-react-material-ui

 To start working with this project with a Mac, do the following:

 1. curl https://install.meteor.com/ | sh